 The Fund consists of the Pension Scheme division which provides pension benefits with a lump sum option.
 The Pension Scheme division was closed to new members on 31 May 1990.

-During 2013-2014 the Fund's prescribed proportion of benefit payments for members of the Pension Scheme was 19 percent in line with the recommendations of Mr G Keen, FIAA and Mr L Brett, FIAA of Brett and Watson Pty Ltd in the most recent triennial Actuarial Report as at 30 June 2011.
+During 2014-2015 the Fund's prescribed proportion of benefit payments for members of the Pension Scheme was 19 percent in line with the recommendations made in the Actuarial Report as at 30 June 2011.